Séléka: Atrocities

 On 18 September 2013, the Séléka killed scores of unarmed civilians, according to Human Rights Watch.
 The Séléka has also engaged in wanton destruction of numerous homes and villages.
 The 79-page report The Forgotten Human Rights Crisis in the Central African Republic details the deliberate killing of civilians – including women, children, and the elderly – between March and June 2013 and confirms the deliberate destruction of more than 1,000 homes, both in the capital, Bangui, and in the provinces.
 Many villagers have fled their homes and are living in the bush in fear of new attacks.
 Human Rights Watch documented the deaths of scores of people from injuries, hunger or sickness.

 "Séléka leaders promised a new beginning for the people of the Central African Republic, but instead have carried out large-scale attacks on civilians, looting, and murder", said Daniel Bekele, Africa director at Human Rights Watch.
 "What's worse is that the Séléka have recruited children as young as 13 to carry out some of this carnage."

 On 28 May 2014, the Séléka members threw grenades before shooting indiscriminately at the Church of Fatima in the capital Bangui, killing at least 11 people.
 In July 2014, the government of Uganda declared that it was at war with Séléka, accusing them of forcing civilians to give food and medicine to the Lord's Resistance Army and of trading ivory and minerals with them.
 Séléka denied the accusation.

-Séléka leader Abdoulaye Issene said in an interview that: "We have killed, murdered and violated, but what happened, happened".
+Séléka leader Abdoulaye Hissène said in an interview that: "We have killed, murdered and violated, but what happened, happened".

 On 9 November 2015, armed men cut the throats of 10 people in the village of Ndassima before carrying out an overnight attack nearby in Mala.
 Local administrator Yves Mbetigaza said "They came from two places, some from Bambari and others from Mbres."
 While a report on national radio described the attackers only as armed members of the Fula ethnic group (in Peul), Mbetigaza said they were Séléka fighters, adding that eight villagers were kidnapped in Mala and dozens of others were missing.
 On 12 November, six hunters were killed in the village of Bandambou.

 On 3 December 2015, the Séléka armed men killed eight civilians at a camp for displaced people and wounded one U.N. peacekeeper, just days after the pope visited the capital.
 The attacks took place at Ngakobo, about 60 km (40 miles) south of the central town of Bambari.

 Séléka often contends that mercenaries are to blame for the abuses.
 It is reported that official Séléka fighters are called for help to protect against mobs of ex-Séléka fighters.

 In October 2021, Confirmation of charges hearings against ex-Séléka militiaman Mahamat Saïd opens before the International Criminal Court (ICC).
 This former militiaman is suspected of crimes against humanity and war crimes committed in 2013 and 2014.
 This is the first time that a former member of the Séléka has faced the judges of the Court.